plurb/Aetherwynn-Unstable-Isotopes/Spells/Spells/1st Level/Shield.md

 ### Shield
 *1st-level Abjuration*
-**Casting Time:** Reaction; when hit by an attack or targeted by the magic missile spell
+**Casting Time:** 1 Reaction; If you are hit by an Attack or targeted by the Magic Missile Spell
 **Range:** Self
 **Components:** V, S
 **Duration:** 1 round